GrandpaBond/test-pxt-meters/README.md

   delay makes the movement smoother.

 ## Plumb-line (6)
-  Another use of the accelerometer maps the Pitch rotation(displaced by a right-angle) onto the Dial indicator, with a reversed range, so that the needle always hangs downwards.
+  Another use of the accelerometer computes the Yaw rotation, then maps it (displaced by a right-angle) onto the Dial indicator, so that the needle always hangs downwards.

 ## Lie-detector (7)
   This final example uses the Needle indicator to monitor the capacitive input